Skip to content

 Jump to:

-Following the 2024 CME Group Tour Championship, the best women’s player of 2024 might’ve been Nelly Korda but it was Jeeno Thitikul who led the LPGA Tour money list, having earned $4 million at the season finale in Florida, the biggest winner’s purse in women’s golf history.
+Following the 2025 CME Group Tour Championship, Jeeno Thitikul led the LPGA Tour money list, having earned $7,578,330 across the season.

-While this is a sum the majority of humans can’t imagine having, Thitikul’s year-long earnings of $6,059,309 would have been good for 15th place in the PGA Tour money list of 2024.
+While this is a sum the majority of humans can’t imagine having, Thitikul’s year-long earnings would have been good for 20th place in the PGA Tour money list of 2025.

-This is a fraction of Scottie Scheffler‘s monstrous bank balance of $29,228,357 across 19 events.
-Although rewarding Thitikul with a monstrous $4 million cheque is a vast upscale investment in the women’s game, there is still a significant disparity between the two spheres.
+This is a fraction of Scottie Scheffler‘s monstrous bank balance of $27,659,500 across 20 events.
+Although rewarding Thitikul with a monstrous $4 million cheque for winning last year’s season-ending finale is a vast upscale investment in the women’s game, there is still a significant disparity between the two spheres.

 scottie scheffler footage

-Her bank balance? $4,391,930.
-Korda won’t sniff at that, but she and Scheffler rose to similar levels of superstardom in that 12 months, and there is a cavern between what their performances were worth in currency.
+Her on-course earnings for that year? $4,391,930.
+Korda won’t have sniffed at that, but she and Scheffler rose to similar levels of superstardom in that 12 months, and there is a cavern between what their performances were worth in currency.

 Advertisement

-Scheffler’s dollar total for the year must account for the squeeze placed on the tour by the new Saudi-funded league and its compulsion to compete.
+Scheffler’s dollar total for last year and previous seasons must account for the squeeze placed on the tour by the new Saudi-funded league and its compulsion to compete.
 But with more new money being pumped into golf, the LPGA Tour and Ladies European Tour are yet to taste the pie in the same way the men’s tour has.

 lpga tour money leaders